JumpinJimbo/content-ops-starter/content/pages/index.md

       text: Paying attention
       color: text-dark
     subtitle: What are you paying attention to?
-    text: >
+    text: |
-      A service that helps businesses to manage their social media accounts and posts.
+      Stop and smell the roses!
     actions:
       - type: Button
         label: Get started